Having large plants and dwarf trees on your deck, porch and even indoors can add…

 Even your potted plants may need more than what the soil contains.
 Whether it’s general potting soil or “used” potting soil you may need to boost the nutrient level.

 Outdoor gardens often need to have the soil enriched with additional nutrients.
-Seldom will the prefect level of nutrients be present.
+Seldom will the perfect level of nutrients be present.
 If you garden year after year in the same area you will almost certainly need to add nutrients.

 How do you read a fertilizer label?